Basith-P/reddit-clone/README.md

-# reddit_clone
+# Reddit clone

-Using Riverpod and Firebase# reddit-clone
+Using Riverpod and Firebase